 Wheelchairs, Scooters and Airport Security Screening

 If you do not wish to discuss your medical condition in front of a large group of people, you can print out a TSA Disability Notification Card at home, fill it out, and hand it to the screening officer when you reach the airport security checkpoint.
+You are not required to provide a Disability Notification Card.

 You will need to place baskets, saddlebags, wheelchair assembly tools, purses and other carry-on items on the X-ray machine belt.
 If this is difficult for you to do, ask your security screening officer to help you.